Securities Arbitration Lawyer

 The Financial Industry Regulatory Authority (FINRA) is an independent, not-for-profit organization committed to protecting investors and market integrity.
 Although it is not part of the United States government, Congress has authorized FINRA to independently regulate the securities industry in order to make certain that it operates fairly and honestly.
 FINRA is the largest independent regulator for securities firms in the U.S. and it operates the largest dispute resolution forum in the securities industry.

-How can investors recover their losses through the FINRA arbitration process?
+How can investors recover their investment losses through the FINRA arbitration process?

 Investors can work with a securities arbitration attorney to prepare and file a statement of claim with FINRA.
 The statement of claim sets forth the facts of the case and the specific relief the investor is requesting.
 A FINRA arbitration panel will hear the case and reach a decision called an “award.”
 The arbitration panel is comprised of one to three arbitrators depending upon the amount and type of relief requested.
 The arbitration panel’s award is final and binding upon the parties unless it is successfully challenged in court.